 Hot, Humid Weather Is Tough on Grass Seedlings

-The hot, wet and humid weather conditions experienced across the northern US are likely to lead to disease and death problems in young seedlings.
+The hot and humid weather conditions often experienced across Canada during the summer months are likely to lead to problems in young grass seedlings.
 Mature turf is more tolerant.
-Extreme summer-like conditions are not a good time to plant northern grass seeds, such as bluegrass, ryegrass, and fescues, or to have young seedlings fighting to survive.
-Northern grasses are best planted during early spring and early fall when soil temperatures are between 50F and 75F.
-That's when those grasses will have time to mature.
-Unless you have to seed to stop erosion, hold off on seeding until nighttime air temperatures are consistently less than 65 and daytime temperatures are consistently less than 80 between the middle of August and Late September.
+Extreme summer-like conditions are not a good time to plant grass seeds, such as bluegrass, ryegrass, and fescues, or to have young seedlings fighting to survive.
+The best time to plant grass seed is during early spring and early fall when soil temperatures are between 60-80 degrees, which occur in mid- to late-spring and again in early-fall.

 Seedlings do not survive where water accumulates and pools for long time periods during summer.
 After all, roots need oxygen as much as nutrients and moisture to survive.
 In areas next to driveways where auto tires may have rutted the soil, all the tiny air pockets in the soil have been compressed, and water will accumulate in those low spots.
 Although seedlings may grow there for a little while, they probably won't survive for long.
 When preparing an area for planting grass seed, loosen the compacted soil layers to provide aeration and good drainage of water through and across the soil.
 Level the area, filling in any holes, so water doesn't continue to pool.

 Hot Days and Saturated Soil Spell Big Trouble for Grass